 There are many other statutes, rules, and filing requirements surrounding wrongful death claims in Alpharetta, but these are the most important.
 At Kaufman Law, P.C., we pride ourselves on knowing wrongful death laws in detail.
 Jeffrey Kaufman and his team of experienced attorneys can help you get the facts about your case, learn your rights, and take action against the responsible party or parties in pursuit of compensation.

-Request a Free Wrongful Death Consultation in Alpharetta
+Request a Free Consultation With An Alpharetta Wrongful Death Lawyer

 Alpharetta Wrongful Death Lawyer